AntonTheDev/FlightAnimator/README.md

 ```
 Just like the demo app, This method gets called by different buttons, and takes on the frame value of button that triggered the method.
 Let's the animation has been triggered, and is in mid flight.
 While in mid flight another button is tapped, a new animation is applied, and ehe position changes, but the bounds stay the same.

-Internally the framework will figure out the current progress in reference to the last animation, and will select the highest duration value from the from property animations.
-Since the bounds doesn't change, and it's animation duration is assumed to be 0.0 after synchronization, the new animation will adjust to the duration of the position value, which is the max duration based on the **.MaxTime** timming priority.
+Internally the framework will figure out the current progress in reference to the last animation, and will select the max duration value from the array of surations on the grouped property animations.

+Lets assume the bounds don't change, thus animation's duration is assumed to be 0.0 after synchronization.
+The new animation will synchronize to the duration of the position animation based on progress, and automatically becomes the max duration based on the **.MaxTime** timing priority.

 The more animations that you append, the more likely you will need to adjust how the timing is applied.
 For this purpose there are 4 timing priorities to choose from: